 What about Grapefruit Seed Extract?

-Grapefruit seed extract (Citrus grandis seed extract) is often promoted as a natural preservative, but it’s quite controversial.
+Grapefruit seed extract (Citrus grandis seed extract) is often promoted as a natural preservative against microorganisms, but it’s quite controversial.
 The strength varies depending on the supplier, and some sources can be adulterated with synthetic preservatives or undesirable toxic chemicals.
 After doing research on it a few years back, I stopped using it for my family and don’t use it in any skincare products, so can’t recommend amounts or effectiveness.

 Where to Buy Preservatives